27 March 2025

 A flamegraph revealed an unnecessary search query on one of GitHub's most visited pages.
 The fix was 12 lines added, 65 deleted.

 The repo overview page is one of GitHub’s most visited pages.
-When I pulled up its flamegraph, one bar stood out immediately: a search query consuming 198ms on every single page load for logged-in users.
+When I pulled up its flamegraph, one bar stood out immediately: a search query consuming 198ms on logged-in page loads.

 Starting with the flamegraph

-The culprit was a method that checked whether a repository had any published packages - running on every single page load, on the critical rendering path.
-It was making an expensive query against a search service to answer a simple yes/no question.
+The method checked whether a repository had any published packages.
+It ran on every logged-in page load and queried a search service to answer a yes-or-no question.

 The first attempt (and why it failed)

-We set up a Scientist experiment to validate that the new implementation produced the same results.
-The database query was 91% faster - but at 1% of production traffic, the mismatch rate settled at 3-4%.
+We used a Scientist experiment to compare the two implementations.
+The database query was 91% faster, but at 1% of production traffic its mismatch rate settled at 3-4%.

-We dug into the mismatches.
-Every single one was the same pattern: the database query returned false (no packages) when the search service returned true.
-The database query was checking registry_packages directly, but it only covered Maven packages.
-The search service indexed all package types - npm, Docker, RubyGems, everything.
+The mismatches all had the same shape: the database query returned false while the search service returned true.
+The query checked registry_packages directly, which only covered Maven packages.
+The search index covered npm, Docker, RubyGems, and the other package types too.

 The real fix